LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/ranks-prefixes.md

 ### Example

-For example in order to make a similar rank to my **BetterRanks** addon you just have to use the [Minecraftia ](https://www.dafont.com/andrew-tyler.d2526)font and cut some pixels.
+For example in order to make a similar rank to my **BetterRanks** addon you just have to use the [Minecraftia ](https://www.dafont.com/andrew-tyler.d2526)font and cut some pixels. **Remember to add shadow to further copy look of BetterRanks. **

 ![](<../../.gitbook/assets/image (36).png>)